KING-OF-FLAME/KING-OF-FLAME/README.md

 I am a results-driven professional with **4 years of experience** in Digital Marketing, **IoT Development**, and **Data Analytics**.
 My journey is defined by a passion for leveraging technology to create impactful solutions.
 As the **Founder and CEO of Grow On Media**, I successfully scaled a digital marketing agency, increasing client engagement by 40% and generating 6-figure revenue.

 My technical expertise lies in **Python programming, Machine Learning, and developing IoT applications**, which I have applied in various projects, including winning national-level competitions.
-I am committed to continuous learning and hold a **Bachelor of Technology in Artificial Intelligence and Data Science** with a **CGPA of 9.10/10.0**.

 ---